This website is hosted, maintained and developed by some of the staff at the World Muscle Society (WMS) who organised this conference.

 To ensure the functionality of our website, along with the information we hold on the server is secure, we have installed specific security software which provides a firewall to the administrative areas of the website.
 This software also monitors activities of less scrupulous visitors whose aim is to gain access to areas of the site where they can install malicious code.
 Such visitors, once identified by where they have attempted to visit and also their activity, have their IP address blocked by our systems and added to a blacklist of similar IP addresses.
 We routinely monitor the security of our sites’ systems such as this.
 When available, we update all software to maximise security.
 As part of our security procedures we are in touch with the wider community of web security experts who raise awareness of any potential issues and offer valuable advice.

-Our server, where all information is held, is located in the United Kingdom meaning all the data and information we store is held within the EU.
+Our server, where all information is held, is located in the United Kingdom.

 Use of ‘cookies’